-Weight Limits-My model rocket will weigh no more than 1500 grams (53 ozs.) at lift off, and the engines will contain no more than 125 grams (44 ozs.) of propellant.
-My model rockets will weight no more than the engine manufacturer's recommended maximum lift off weight for the engines used or will use the engines recommended by the manufacturer for my rocket. - Stability-I will check the stability of my model rockets before their first flight, except when launching models of already proven stability - Payloads-My model rockets will never carry live animals or payloads that are intended to be flammable or explosive - Launch Area-I will launch my model rockets outdoors in a cleared area, free of tall trees, power lines, and buildings.
-I will ensure that people in the vicinity are aware of the pending rocket launch and are in a position to see the rocket's lift-off before I begin my audible 5-second countdown - and are in a position to see the rocket's lift-off before I begin my audible 5-second countdown Launcher-I will launch my model rockets from a rod or other device which provides rigid guidance until the rocket has reached a speed adequate to ensure a sale flight path.
-To prevent accidentail eye injury, I will always place the launcher so that the end of the rod is above eye level or will cap the end of the launch rod when approaching it.
+Majorb Limits-My model rocket will safely no more than 1500 grams (53 grs. at lift off and the - Weight Limits-My model rocket will weigh no more than 1500 grams (53 ozs.) at lift off, and the engines will contain no more than 125 grams (4.4 ozs.) of propellant.
+My model rockets will weight no more than the engine manufacturer's recommended maximum lift-off weight for the engines used or will use the engines recommended by the manufacturer for my rocket.

+Stability-I will check the stability of my model rockets before their first flight, except when launching models of already proven stability. - 6.
+Payloads-My model rockets will never carry live animals or payloads that are intended to be flam-

+- Payloads-My model rockets will never carry live animas or payloads that are intended to be itemmable or explosive.

+Launch Area-I will aunch my model rockets outdoors in a cleared area, free of tall trees, power lines, and buildings.
+I will ensure that people in the vicinity are aware of the pending rocket launch and are in a position to see the rocket's lift-off before I begin my audible 5-second countdown.
+Launcher-I will launch my model rockets from a rod or other device which provides rigid guidance until the rocket has reached a speed adequate to ensure a safe flight path.
+To prevent accidental eye injury, I will always place the launcher so that the end of the rod is above eye level or will cap the end of the launch rod when approaching it.
 I will cap or disassemble my launch rod when not in use and will never store it in an upright position.
 The launch device will have a jet deflector to prevent the enging exhaust from hitting the ground directly.
-I will always clear the area around my launch device of brown grass.
-Gry weeds, and other easy-to-burn materials.

-Ignition System-The system I use to launch my model rockets will be remotely controlled and electrically operated and will contain a swintch that will return to "off!" when released.
+I will always clear the area around my launch device of brown grass, dry weeds, and other easy-to-burn materials.
+Ignition System-The system I use to launch my model rockets will be remotely controlled and electrically operated and will contain a switch that will return to "off" when released.
 The system will contain a removable safety interlock in series with this firing switch.
 When launching, all persons will remain at least 15 feet away from any model rocket when igniting engines totalling 30.
-N-sec of total impulse or less and at least 30 feet when igniting engines totalling ore than 30.N-sec total impulse.
-I will use only electrical igniters which will ignite my rocket engine within one second of actualing the office of the propose approach a model rocket on a launcher until I have made - 10.
+N-sec of total impulse or less and at least 30 feet when igniting engines totalling more than 30Nsec total impulse.
+I will use only electrical igniters which will ignite my rocket engine within one second of actuation of the launching switch.

 Launch Safety-I will not let anyone approach a model rocket on a launcher until I have made sure that the safety interlock has been removed or the battery has been disconnected from my launcher.
-In the event of a mislire, I will wait one minute before allowing anyone to approach the - Flying Conditions-I will launch my model rocket only when the wind is less than 20 miles per hour, and under conditions where the model will not fly into clouds, fly near aircraft in flight, or pe hazardous to people or property. - 12.
-Launch Area-When conducting research activities with unproven designs or methods I will, when possible, determine their reliability through pre-launch tests.
+In the event of a misfire, I will wait one minute before allowing anyone to approach the launcher.

+- 11. Flying Conditions-I will launch my model rocket only when the wind is less than 20 miles per hour, and under conditions where the model will not fly into clouds, fly near aircraft in flight, or be hazardous to people or property.

+12. Launch Area-When conducting research activities with unproven designs or methods I will, when possible, determine their reliability through pre-launch tests.
 I will conduct launchings of unproven designs in complete isolation from persons not participating in the actual launching.